FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 were chosen to approximate light levels and spectral colours spanning the vertical ocean water column, from near-surface to the lower euphotic zone depths.
-Photoperiods were chosen to approximate diel cycles characteristic of current and hypothetical future niches of *P. marinus*; 16 h represents temperate (45°N) summer at the ocean surface;
+Photoperiods were chosen to approximate diel cycles characteristic of current and hypothetical future niches of *P.marinus* and delivered approximating a sinusoidal sun rise and fall; 16 h represents temperate (45°N) summer at the ocean surface;
-12 h for equatorial (0°N) ocean surface or temperate (45°N) spring and fall ocean surface or temperate (45°N) summer at deeper ocean depths; 8 h for temperate (45°N) winter at the surface or at temperate (45°N) spring and fall at depth and equatorial (0°N) deep ocean depths; and 4 h for temperate (45°N) winter or deep ocean depths during temperate (45°N) spring and fall.
+12 h for equatorial (0°N) ocean surface or temperate (45°N) spring and fall ocean surface or temperate (45°N) summer at deeper ocean depths; 8 h for temperate (45°N) winter at the surface or at temperate (45°N) spring and fall at depth and equatorial (0°N) deep ocean depths; and 4 h for temperate (45°N) winter at deep ocean depths.

 ## Growth rate analysis {.unnumbered}